Retro-Devils/Devils-Box/README.md

 “Do you want to know who you are?
 Don't ask.
 Act!
 Action will delineate and define you.”

 "Madness?
-No......this is SPARTA!!!!"
+No......this is CODING!!!!"

-“Couscous: the food's so nice they named it twice.”
+“Cous cous: the food's so nice they named it twice.”

 ## Whats This?